pavel-demin/red-pitaya-notes/sdr-receiver-122-88.md

  - Copy `extio_smem.dll` into the SDR# or HDSDR installation directory.
  - Start SDR# or HDSDR.
  - Select SMEM from the Source list in SDR# or from the Options [F7] &rarr; Select Input menu in HDSDR.
- - Press Configure icon in SDR# or press ExtIO button in HDSDR, then enter the IP address of the Red Pitaya board.
+ - Press Configure icon in SDR# or press SDR-Device [F8] button in HDSDR, then enter the IP address of the Red Pitaya board.
  - Press Play icon in SDR# or press Start [F2] button in HDSDR.

 Running CW Skimmer Server and Reverse Beacon Network Aggregator